larkintuckerllc/aws-architect-associate/3/3.3/README.md

 > AWS CloudHSM provides hardware security modules in the AWS Cloud.
 A hardware security module (HSM) is a computing device that processes cryptographic operations and provides secure storage for cryptographic keys.

 **note:**: A Cloud Guru.
 FIPS 140-3; single tenant multi-az (you have to enable).
 You supply the key and it runs in a VPC.
 No AWS API; you use third-party solution.
 It runs in its own VPC and exposes ENI (like PrivateLink) into your VPC.

+**note:** Classic CloudHSM is expensive upfront and not redundant; new CloudHSM has no upfront cost and is redundant.

 > Secrets Manager enables you to replace hardcoded credentials in your code, including passwords, with an API call to Secrets Manager to retrieve the secret programmatically.
 This helps ensure the secret can't be compromised by someone examining your code, because the secret no longer exists in the code.
 Also, you can configure Secrets Manager to automatically rotate the secret for you according to a specified schedule.
 This enables you to replace long-term secrets with short-term ones, significantly reducing the risk of compromise.